guhjy/magicfor/README.md

 #> squared: 4
 ```

-If `silent = TRUE`, target function will be not executed only the values will be stored.
+If `silent = TRUE`, target function will be not executed but only the values will be stored.

 If `temp = TRUE`, the effect of magicalization will be lost after once execution of for loop.